 Step 6: Set your cleaning business pricing and services

-Your cleaning business pricing determines whether you're building a real business or working for minimum wage.
+When you start a cleaning business, your pricing determines whether you're building a real business or working for minimum wage.

 Pricing models that actually work